sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 ---
-title: Rent a number
+title: Rent a virtual number
 excerpt: ''
 hidden: false
 ---

-## Rent a number in the US
+## Rent a virtual number in the US

-To rent a number you first need to find a number that suites the needs for your application.
+To rent a virtual number you first need to find a number that suites the needs for your application.

-### Search for a number
+### Search for a virtual number

-Search for numbers that are available for you to rent.
-In this example you will search for any US number.
+Search for virtual numbers that are available for you to rent.
+In this example you will search for any virtual US number.

 ```shell
 curl --request GET \